 - It is often very difficult to determine the precise cause of carpal tunnel syndrome

-- Although some studies have suggested that over half of CTS cases are associated with workplace factors, most studies now indicate that CTS is primarily associated with medical or physical conditions such as diabetes, osteoarthritis, hypothyroidism, acromegaly, sarcoidosis, and rheumatoid arthritis.
+- Although some studies have suggested that over half of CTS cases are associated with workplace factors, most studies now indicate that CTS is primarily associated with medical or physical conditions such as diabetes, osteoarthritis, hypothyroidism, acromegaly, sarcoidosis, pregnancy, and rheumatoid arthritis.

 - Women have a significantly higher risk for carpal tunnel syndrome than men.